kithomak/pytsmp/README.rst

    :target: https://travis-ci.org/kithomak/pytsmp
    :alt: Latest Travis CI build status

 A Python implementation of the matrix profile.
+More details about matrix profile can be found in the `UCR Matrix Profile Page <http://www.cs.ucr.edu/~eamonn/MatrixProfile.html>`_ by the paper authors.

 Currently, only MASS and STAMP (single-core, no GPU support) is implemented.
 I plan to implement other algorithms (STOMP, SCRIMP++), their parallelized version,